lxc.container.conf(5) — Linux manual page

 container.
 The address is in format x.y.z.t, eg.

 192.168.1.123.
-Can also have the special value auto,
+Can also have the special value auto, which

-interface (as specified by the lxc.net.[i].link option)
+(as specified by the lxc.net.[i].link option) and use that

-use with layer 3 network modes, such as IPVLAN.
+layer 3 network modes, such as IPVLAN.

 lxc.net.[i].ipv6.address